KewBridge/LightfootCatalogue/README.md

 ```
 4. Run program from root
 ```
-python run.py "<path to image/image directory>" <path to prompt> <save-file-name> [temp-text-file] --max-tokens [maximum tokens for model] --save-path [path to save the jsons] --batch [Batch size.
+python run.py "<path to image/image directory>" <path to prompt> <save-file-name> [temp-text-file] --max-tokens [maximum tokens for model] --max-chunk-size [maximum size of each text block.
+Default 3000] --save-path [path to save the jsons] --batch [Batch size.
 Default 1] --crop [Crop and pre-process the images or not.
 Default True]
 ```

 To run the program post installation, follow steps 3 and 4 after navigating to project directory on your local device / HPC account.
 Do not forget to request a partition if using HPC cluster.